Antebellum South

 The Antebellum South era (from ante bellum) was a period in the history of the Southern United States that extended from the conclusion of the War of 1812 to the start of the American Civil War in 1861.
-This era was marked by the prevalent practice of slavery and the associated societal norms it cultivated.
+This era was marked by the prevalent practice of human chattel slavery and the associated societal norms it cultivated.
 Over the course of this period, Southern leaders underwent a transformation in their perspective on slavery.
 Initially regarded as an awkward and temporary institution, it gradually evolved into a defended concept, with proponents arguing for its positive merits, while simultaneously vehemently opposing the burgeoning abolitionist movement.

-Society was stratified, inegalitarian, and perceived by immigrants as lacking in opportunities.
+Southern society was stratified, inegalitarian, and perceived by immigrants as lacking in opportunities.
 Consequently, the manufacturing base lagged behind that of the non-slave states.
 Wealth inequality grew as the larger landholders took the greater share of the profits generated by enslaved persons, which also helped to entrench their power as a political class.

 As the country expanded westward, slavery's propagation became a major issue in national politics, eventually boiling over into the Civil War.
-In the years that followed the Civil War, the war was romanticized by historical revisionists to protect three central assertions: that the Confederate cause was heroic, that enslaved people were happy and satisfied, and that slavery was not the primary cause of the war.
-This phenomenon has continued to the present day to contribute to racism, gender roles, and religious attitudes in the South, and to a lesser extent in the rest of the country.
+In the years that followed the Civil War, the war was romanticized by historical negationists to protect three central assertions: that the Confederate cause was heroic, that enslaved people were happy and satisfied, and that slavery was not the primary cause of the war.
+This phenomenon has continued to the present day to contribute to racism, gender roles, and religious attitudes in the South, and to a lesser extent in the rest of the United States.

 History

 In the 18th century, the Atlantic slave trade brought enslaved Africans to the South during the colonial period as a source of labor for the harvesting of crops.
 There were almost 700,000 enslaved persons in the U.S. in 1790, which was approximately 18 percent of the total population or roughly one in six people.
 By the end of the 18th century, slavery was in decline, with states in the North beginning to ban the institution and planters in the South realizing that they had no crops successful enough to make slavery financially viable.
 This would change with the invention of the cotton gin by Eli Whitney in the mid-1790s, which changed a once-tedious manual cleaning and fiber separation process into a faster, less labor-intensive procedure.
-Suddenly, cotton could be processed more cheaply and efficiently, resulting in slavery becoming very profitable and a large plantation system developing to support the expanding industry.
+Suddenly, cotton could be processed more inexpensively and efficiently, resulting in slavery becoming very profitable and a large plantation system developing to support the expanding industry.
 In the 15 years between the invention of the cotton gin and the passage of the Act Prohibiting Importation of Slaves, the slave trade increased and slavery became more prevalent in the southern United States.